 - Bottled whiskey must have at least 40% ABV when it is bottled.

-- The casks should be charred fresh oak casks.
+- The barrels should be charred fresh white oak barrels.

-Tennessee whiskey is mixed with bourbon time to time.
+Tennessee whiskey is confused with Bourbon time to time.
 Firstly, Tennessee whiskey should be distilled, aged and bottled in Tennessee.
-After distillation it has to be filtered drop by drop with charcoal in a large tank, which is also known as Lincoln County Process.
+After the distillation, it has to be filtered drop by drop with charcoal in a large tank, which is also known as the Lincoln County Process.